 - Nasal congestion

 As if the symptoms of allergies aren’t bothersome enough, pollen and spores can irritate your skin and aggravate asthma.
-Eczema and contact dermatitis can be agitated by the abundance of spores and pollen, causing a rash, itching, redness, or dryness of the skin.
-Pollen and spores are also known to trigger asthma at this time of year, if you experience symptoms of an asthma attack such as a tight chest and shortness of breath, seek medical care immediately.
+Eczema and contact dermatitis can be agitated by spores and pollen, causing a rash, itching, redness, or dryness of the skin.
+Pollen and spores are also known to trigger asthma at this time of year.
+If you experience symptoms of an asthma attack such as a tight chest and shortness of breath, seek medical care immediately.

 Tips to prevent seasonal allergies